CodandoTV/CraftD/android_kmp/README.md

 ### 1. Create your ComponentPropertyClass with properties that you need
 - In this example i used checkbox component
+> :warning: **Warning:** Here we have some points to consider
+> To avoid unnecessary recompositions at your component.
+We recommend use
+> the @Immutable and @Stable annotations in your properties.
+More about it below

+- **@immutable**: This guarantee the composition optimization based on the assumption that values read from the type will not change.

+- **@stable**: this is used to communicate some guarantees to the compose compiler about how a certain type or function will behave and keep the compose compiler notified about changes

 ```kotlin
 @JsonIgnoreProperties(ignoreUnknown = true)
 @Immutable